n3wtt-ex/flownest/IMPLEMENTATION_SUMMARY.md

 5. Rejected users remain inactive and cannot access the site
 6. Rejected users see a specific message when trying to log in
 7. All changes are properly documented for future maintenance
+8. Existing users are not affected by the changes (quick fix implemented)